-- Consultations to foster parents, social workers, and others in network if appropriate (e.g schools) - Joint family sessions a safe and creative space for carers and children/young people to explore and express difficult thoughts, feelings and behaviours, which they may be experiencing - Therapeutically-informed support and development groups for Foster parents - Training to Foster parents and staff on understanding and managing challenging behaviours, attachment difficulties, child development, abuse, trauma, self-esteem and relationships.
+- Consultations to foster parents, social workers, and others in network if appropriate (e.g schools) - Joint family sessions a safe and creative space for foster parents and children/young people to explore and express difficult thoughts, feelings and behaviours, which they may be experiencing - Therapeutically-informed support and development groups for foster parents - Training to foster parents and staff on understanding and managing challenging behaviours, attachment difficulties, child development, abuse, trauma, self-esteem and relationships.

 It may be possible to commission additional services such as individual therapy, specialist assessments, life-story work, post adoption work and early intervention work.
+This would from either the FCA network of therapists or primary relevant service.

-The underlying principles of Team Parenting
+The Underlying Principles of Team Parenting

-- Our therapists are highly skilled, qualified practitioners from a variety of backgrounds - Drama, Art, Play, and Systemic therapists, Counsellors, and Psychoanalysts - ☐ Team Parenting, a relationship based model, supports the view of a group of professionals and foster carers working collaboratively on a shared endeavour, valuing highly the expertise and contribution of all participants - □ We provide a service that focuses on the foster parent and child, or young person in placement, providing practical suggestions on how to manage challenging behaviours and respond to what may be being expressed - Together with learning opportunities such as foster parent training, Team Parenting meetings, led by FCA's therapists provide a space to listen, and to learn about the child, helping everyone to understand the emotional needs of traumatised children in a deeper way, so that we can provide the right environment needed for recovery.
+- In Thames Valley we have a therapeutic practitioner, who works within an intergrative counselling model. - Team Parenting, a relationship based model, supports the view of a group of professionals and foster parents working collaboratively on a shared endeavour, valuing highly the expertise and contribution of all participants. - We provide a service that focuses on the foster parent and child, or young person in placement, providing practical suggestions on how to manage challenging behaviours and respond to what may be being expressed. - Together with learning opportunities such as foster parent training, Team Parenting meetings, led by or in conjunction with the preexisting team, FCAs therapeutic practitioner provide a space to listen, and to learn about the child, helping everyone to understand the emotional needs of traumatised children in a deeper way, so that we can provide the right environment needed for recovery.